tdrhq/eyepatch/README.md

 ## Installing

-EyePatch is available as in mavenCentral() and jcenter().
+EyePatch is available as in JCenter.
 You can install it as:

 ```groovy
 dependencies {